Answer 3 questions to see what kind of difference Submittable could make at your organization.

 VR Days partners with outside venture capitalists to review and select the top startups, who are invited to a pitch, and 1-on-1 meetings.
 “For the venture capitalists to go through Submittable was a great experience and a great way to way for them to be involved in the selection,” Holtkamp said.

 Through it all, Holtkamp says he has been especially grateful for the Submittable technical support and sales teams.
 “I’ve appreciated their willingness to take feedback; they’ve been really engaged with making the product work for us.”

 minutes to set up six forms

-The NBCUniversal Talent Infusion Programs do important work to find the new, diverse, creative voices of tomorrow—and has Submittable take care of the paperwork and logistics
+The NBCUniversal Talent Infusion Programs do important work to find the new, diverse, creative voices of tomorrow—while Submittable takes care of the logistics.